-Since the disastrous storms of 2017 and throughout 2018, the city and county have distributed handouts and flyers providing additional education throughout the SFHA.
-New construction and re-habilitation efforts continue within much of the areas heavily impacted by the storms of 2017.
+Throughout 2019, following the disastrous storms of 2017 and 2018, the city and county have distributed handouts and flyers providing additional education throughout the SFHA.
+New construction and re-habilitation efforts continue within much of the areas heavily impacted by the storms of 2017 and Hurricane Michael in October 2018.
 Many properties are located within the SFHA.
 Owners and contractors are encouraged to work closely with staff in all departments to ensure all Federal, State and Local regulations are followed.

 Annual public outreach efforts continue to expand, including more use of the internet for information.
 The Planning & Development Services conducts most of the outreach activities.
 Other departments conduct additional outreach activities.
 County Public Works mails an information letter and brochure to property owners whose ponds are inspected by the department.
-City Engineering participates in a storm drain "No

-Dumping" campaign in partnership with Keep Albany Dougherty Beautiful.
+City Engineering participates in a storm drain "No Dumping" campaign in partnership with Keep Albany Dougherty Beautiful.
 Department of Community and Economic Development staff provides flood insurance information to housing loan recipients.